Media production psychology: An introduction to working in broadcasting, film and drama

 Is this course right for me?

 If you are a practitioner psychologist and interested in working with media productions (broadcasting, film and/or drama), or if you are already working in these settings and wish to revisit and refresh your knowledge and skills, this course will give you an opportunity to examine how you can make the most effective contribution to the media production process and what this means for you.
-If you are a Chartered Member of the BPS, successful completion of the course will also contribute to your application to join the Directory of Media Production Psychologists
+If you’re a Chartered member of the BPS, and looking to join the Directory of Media Production Psychologists, successful completion of this course will strengthen your skills in this area.

 Panellists